woman running at night

 Be visible: Light up your run

-Visibility is key when running safely in the dark.
-Wearing bright, reflective clothing can make a huge difference.
-Think neon vests, jackets with reflective strips, and even LED accessories like armbands or clip-on lights.
-Not only does this help you see where you’re going, but it also ensures drivers, cyclists, and other runners can see you too.
-The more reflective elements you can wear, the better.
-You can also invest in a head torch, which is excellent for illuminating your path in poorly lit areas.
-Make sure your head torch is fully charged or has fresh batteries before you head out!
+Visibility is key when running after dark.
+Bright, reflective clothing, neon vests, jackets with reflective strips, and LED accessories like armbands or clip-on lights. make a huge difference.
+Drivers, cyclists, and other runners are more likely to see you, and a head torch can illuminate your path in poorly lit areas.
+Make sure it’s fully charged or has fresh batteries before you head out.

 Choose your route wisely for safety